 AFTER YOU LEAVE:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+Contact your obstetrician (OB) if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

-Follow up with your primary healthcare provider or obstetrician as directed:
+Follow up with your OB as directed:

+You may need to return to have your stitches or staples removed.
 Write down your questions so you remember to ask them during your visits.

-Contact your primary healthcare provider if:
+Contact your OB if: